In Labour’s first Budget in October 2024, Chancellor Rachel Reeves announced an increase in the Employer National Insurance rate.

 Benefits in kind

 It’s also worth noting that employers pay class 1A NIC on some benefits and lump sums paid to employees.
 They also have to pay class 1B NIC if they have a pay-as-you-earn settlement agreement with HMRC.
-In both instances, the rate will increase from 13.8% to 15% in April 2025.
+In both instances, the rate increased from 13.8% to 15% in April 2025.

 Salary sacrifice